-It’s the compass heading that guides everything we do.
-From building great fitting footwear to how we give back to our community and the way we treat our planet.
-It’s a mindset that grounds us in what’s most important, doing things the right way.
-Because any other just wouldn’t be true to the trail.
+It's the compass heading that guides everything we do.
+From building great fitting footwear to how we give back to our community and the way we treat each other and our planet.
+It's a mindset that grounds us in what's most important - doing things the right way, having fun, and exploring our path in life.
+Because any other way, just wouldn't be true to the trail.

 The difference between good and great fitting footwear is the human touch.
 That's why it takes 140 talented people to make each pair we sell.
 Sure it's harder to hand-build footwear this way, but it's the right way.

 Every hand that creates a pair of Oboz shoes belongs to someone in our global supply chain.
 In this context being true to the trail means an ongoing commitment to their welfare and wellbeing as members of the wider Oboz family and brand.
 We work collaboratively to protect their rights, promote their ongoing development and positively impact their lives so they can also live - true to the trail.